EEN421/EEN421.github.io/_posts/PIM & JITA_working title.md

 - &#x1F4BB; Define a "Jump Box" and when to use one.
 - &#128272; Define & Deploy Privileged Identity Management (PIM).
 - &#x26A1; Define & Deploy Just-in-Time-Administration (JITA).
+- &#128526; Define a Custom Role to Adhere to Principle of Least Privelege.
 - &#128170; Secure Corporate Resources and Lock Down our Jump Box.
-- &#x1f977; Defend your Dojo like a Ninja!
+- &#x1f977; Defend your Cyber Dojo like a Ninja!

 <br/>
 <br/>